Wide World of Sports (American TV program): Canada

-From September 19, 1964 until the late 1980s, a Canadian version was aired by the CTV Television Network.
+From September 19, 1964, until December 28, 1991, a Canadian version was aired by the CTV Television Network.
 Licensed by ABC, the CTV broadcast included a mix of content from the American show, and segments produced by CTV and its affiliates.
+The series ended in 1991, when the network launched the new CTV Sports Presents.

 Australia

 In Australia, the Nine Network produced its own version from 1981 to 1999 and from 2008 to 2016, Nine's Wide World of Sports, which has since become the all-encompassing brand for all of Nine's sport coverage.
 It was also originally a sports anthology series, but also featured professional sporting competitions.
 It, along with Nine's cricket coverage, also inspired a series of parodies, released as audio albums by Billy Birmingham, under the nom-de-plum of The Twelfth Man.

 Mexico

 A program partly inspired by the U.S. version, known as DeporTV, El Ancho Mundo del Deporte (DeporTV, the Wide World of Sports) debuted on Canal 13, at the time the Mexican government's public television channel (which later became Imevisión) on January 6, 1974.
 The program continues to air on Imevisión's successor TV Azteca, becoming one of the longest-running programs in the country.
 It was hosted by José Ramón Fernández from its inception until 2006, and is currently hosted by Antonio Rosique, Luis García Postigo and Christian Martinolli.
 The program "El Ancho Mundo del Deporte" was aired in Monterrey Mexico in the state government owned Canal 28 from 1985 to 1991.
 This was possible in an exchange with Imevisión since the NFL national broadcast in Mexico for that national network was originated in Monterrey (Fernando Von Rossum Garza and Jose "Pepe" Espinoza).
 The hosts in the Monterrey version of "El Ancho Mundo del Deporte" were Javier Hector Gutierrez, Rubén Pizarro, Alejandro Campos, Martha Vigil and Carlos Gutierrez.